 Location: English Harbor, Antigua

-After six weeks spent in yard at the Antigua Slipway over the Christmas holidays, Argo and her crew are more than ready to welcome our spring 2016 shipmates aboard.
-We’ve sanded, varnished, painted, scrubbed, reorganized and prepped for weeks anticipating the start of the semester, and are all excited that Day 1 is finally here.
+After six weeks spent in the yard at the Antigua Slipway over the Christmas holidays, Argo and her crew are more than ready to welcome our spring 2016 shipmates aboard.
+We’ve sanded, varnished, painted, scrubbed, reorganized, and prepped for weeks anticipating the start of the semester and are all excited that Day 1 is finally here.